Updated June 7, 2023

 Sub VBAFontColor3() Range("B3").Select Selection.Font.Color = vbCyan End Sub

-Step 5: If required then we can compile the code and then run it.
-We will see the font color of text at cell B3 is changed from Black to Cyan.
+Step 5: If required, we can compile and run the code.
+The font color of the text in cell B3 is changed from Black to Cyan.

 Example #3 – VBA Font Color

-Microsoft has defined a variety of color in different numbers.
-These are 56 in numbers.
-We can select any of the color code between to 1 to 56 to change the font color of any cell.
+Microsoft has defined a variety of Colors in different numbers.
+These are 56 in number.
+We can select any color code between 1 to 56 to change the font color of any cell.
 These color codes are shown below.

-Step 1: Now go to the VBA window and open a new module.
-In that write the Sub Category of VBA Font Color as shown below.
+Step 1: Go to the VBA window and open a new module.
+In that, write the Sub Category of VBA Font Color as shown below.

 Sub VBAFontColor4() End Sub